 It seems like the business world and the scientific world have come up with two visualizations that evoke "waterfall" imagery, but in different ways.
 The WATERFALL statement in SGPLOT (and Waterfall charts in SAS Visual Analytics) are used to show cumulative sums over time: revenue, count of customers, number of support interactions, etc. They are also known as "progressive bar charts".

-Yes, I acknowledge the irony in the text prior to the first SGPLOT statement.
+Yes, I acknowledge the irony in the last paragraph of the first section.

 I don't see the NEEDLE statement, and it looks like the alternative SGPLOT code is the same as the first method.